 College of Wooster is Alma Mater of Larry Shyatt and Scott Duncan

-Scott Duncan starts his fifth season with the Wyoming basketball program in 2014-15.
+Scott Duncan starts his sixth season with the Wyoming basketball program in 2015-16.
 He served as an assistant coach under Larry Shyatt in 1997-98 and returned with him as associate head coach in 2011.
-With more than 34 years of experience as a college basketball assistant coach, Duncan has been associated with Division I programs that have advanced to postseason play in 21 of the last 27 seasons.
+With more than 34 years of experience as a college basketball assistant coach, Duncan has been associated with Division I programs that have advanced to postseason play in 22 of the last 28 seasons.
 He helped UW finish 25-10 in 2014-15 to earn the Mountain West tournament title and its first berth in the NCAA tournament since 2001-02.

 "Scott has tremendous experience in college basketball and is synonymous with working toward the best interests of the team," Shyatt said at the time of Duncan's hiring.
 "He is not only a lifelong friend, he is a terrific decision maker and is someone I have relied on many times over my career."